M&M Estate Agents in Stoke Newington, London, N16

 Estate and letting agents in Stoke Newington

-We are one of the leading letting agents in Stoke Newington, offering a quality Service.
-Our experienced team has an in-depth knowledge of the area, and are always here to help.
+We offer a quality service.
+Our experienced team, who have an in-depth knowledge of the area, are always here to help.
 Whether you are looking for flats for sale or houses for sale in Stoke Newington, we’re the agent to call on.

 Stoke Newington Location and Transport

 Stoke Newington is located in the north-west of the London Borough of Hackney.
-For a small district, it benefits from a large amount of green space, making it an appealing place in which to live.
+For a small district, it benefits from a large amount of green space, including Clissold Park, making it an appealing place in which to live.

 Set inside the Hackney borough, Stoke Newington is mostly defined by its N16 postcode, bordered by Highbury to the west, Upper Clapton to the east, Dalston to the south, and Stamford Hill to the north.

-Stoke Newington offers many convenient transport links, so it is the perfect location for young professionals moving around for work.
-Trains from Stoke Newington and Rectory Road offer a quick route to Liverpool Street.
-There are plenty of buses, such as the 67, 73, 106, 149, 276, 393 and the 476, which run by Church Street and the High Street.
-The nearest tube station is Manor House in the north west, where the Piccadilly Line takes commuters into the City and the West End.
+Stoke Newington offers many convenient transport links, so it is the perfect location for young professionals who commute for work.
+Trains from Stoke Newington and Rectory Road offer a quick route to London Liverpool Street.
+There are plenty of buses, including the 67, 73, 106, 149, 276, 393 and the 476, which run by Church Street and the High Street.
+The nearest tube station is Manor House in the north-west, where the Piccadilly Line takes commuters into the City and the West End.

 Stoke Newington Family Life

 A good selection of nurseries, primary schools and secondary schools can be found within the Stoke Newington area, offering plenty of options for families with children of all ages, and providing education to the diverse residents of the area.
-There are many residential properties which are well-suited for families, including properties with a garden or spacious communal areas.
-The nearby parks make this area perfect for families.
+There are many residential properties which are well-suited for families, including properties with a garden, spacious interiors and generous living space.
+The nearby parks and amenities make this area perfect for families.

 Stoke Newington Places to Visit